hohfchns/DialogueQuest/README.md

 DialogueQuest is a dialogue system (shocker!) for the Godot 4 game engine, that is designed with a few core principles:

-- Collaboration - DialogueQuest is made with the vision of separating coders from scriptwriters.
+- Collaboration - DialogueQuest is made with the vision of decoupling coders from scriptwriters.
 - Simplicity - DialogueQuest does not try to be anything more than it needs to be.
+It is simple at it's core, and easy to extend upon.
 - Stability - DialogueQuest keeps a limited scope in order to stay managable.
-- Intuitivity - DialogueQuest always attempts to be easy to grasp and pick up quickly.
+- Intuitivity - DialogueQuest attempts to be easy to grasp and pick up quickly.
-- Documentation - DialogueQuest keeps an up to date [user manual](docs/user_manual.pdf) and [developer manual](docs/developer_manual.pdf).
+- Documentation - DialogueQuest keeps a complete and always up to date [user manual](docs/user_manual.pdf) and [developer manual](docs/developer_manual.pdf).

 # What do I do??